AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

 Refer to [Updating Environment](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/using-cloud-manager/manage-environments.html#updating-dev-environment) to learn how to update an environment.

 >[!NOTE]
->* A *Non-production Pipeline* deploying to the development environment of interest must be configured in order for a manual update pipeline to be initiated.
->* A *Production Pipeline* must be configured in order for a manual update pipeline to Production+Stage environment set to be initiated.
+>* A manual update can only be run when the targeted environment has a properly configured pipeline.
->* Manual update to either *Production* or *Stage* environment will automatically update the other.
+>* A manual update to either *Production* or *Stage* environment will automatically update the other.
 The Production+Stage environment set must be on the same AEM release.